 Consistent effort over the course of months or years of contraction training, will enlarge and expand your vessels into those pipelines you see running across the bodies of advanced lifters.

 Weight training hypertrophy raises blood/fluid levels and increases the strength and mass of the muscle period!
 This of course obviously reflects the type of training you're doing as to what results you want to see and how it may affect your goal.

 This mental link you make with your mind to the muscle, is often one of the single biggest hurdles you’ll come up against, as you learn to increase hypertrophy.

-Once you get the hang of this type of training, each time you step out from under the barbell or weight machine.
-You are going to feel a pump like you never imagined.
+As you get the hang of this type of training, each time you complete a set your are going to feel a pump like you never imagined.